snowplow/snowbridge/docs/new_docs/reference/failure_targets.md

 1. Oversized payloads (i.e. the source has pulled a message too big to send to the target) and;
 2. Invalid payloads (i.e. the source has pulled a message that contains invalid content for the target

 Failure targets for Stream replicator are the same as targets, except they are only used in the above cases, and they pre-format the failure data.
-Configuration options for failure targets are exactly the same as those found in [targets](https://github.com/snowplow-devops/stream-replicator/wiki/Config:-Targets), with the exception that they are provided in a `failure_target {}` block, and one may provide a `format` option.
+Configuration options for failure targets are exactly the same as those found in [targets](https://github.com/snowplow-devops/stream-replicator/wiki/Config:-Targets), with the exception that they are provided in a `failure_target {}` block, and you may provide a `format` option.

 Currently the only `format` supported is a Snowplow Bad row, which is the default.